 Do you know why there is a big nurse shortage in this country?

-Now, the main reason for the nurse shortage is because we don’t have enough qualified nursing instructors.
-However, nurses have the option of becoming instructors, which they should seriously consider, or moving on to a few different corporate nursing careers later in life.
+Now, one of the main reasons for the nurse shortage is because we don’t have enough qualified nursing instructors.
+However, nurses have the option of becoming instructors, which they should seriously consider.

 So, the domino effect is simple…

 Not enough instructors = Not enough nursing graduates = Shortage of nurses.